+An original research paper should present a unique argument of your own.
+In other words, the claim of the paper should be debatable and should be your (the researcher’s) own original idea.
+Typically an original research paper builds on the existing research on a topic, addresses a specific question, presents the findings according to a standard structure (described below), and suggests questions for further research and investigation.
 Though writers in any discipline may conduct original research, scientists and social scientists in particular are interested in controlled investigation and inquiry.
 Their research often consists of direct and indirect observation in the laboratory or in the field.
-Many scientific papers are written to investigate a hypothesis (a statement to be tested.)
+Many scientists write papers to investigate a hypothesis (a statement to be tested).

 Although the precise order of research elements may vary somewhat according to the specific task, most include the following elements:

 - Title page